-The concept of a single story and the problem behind it are not new; in fact they are very present in this week’s Torah portion, Parshat Shoftim.
-This is a section of Torah that completely focuses on the legal system, on justice, and on context.
+Parshat Shoftim is a section of Torah that completely focuses on the legal system, justice, and context for the laws.
 This text includes the commandment to establish judges and officers, as well as a listing of punishments for certain transgressions against mitzvot.
-We also learn about the laws surrounding false witnesses and murder.
+We also learn about the laws regarding false witness and murder.